Historic Palisade Coloring Book

 This project was inspired by historical Society member and volunteer Gayle Madden who has worked tirelessly on a number of Historical Society projects.
 Kent Brown, author of several e-Books, including Palisade, Colorado (2016) Hints for the Hurrying Traveler, volunteered his knowledge and electronic publishing skills to make the brochure a reality.

 “This e-Book technology puts Palisade history in the palm of your hand to use when it’s convenient,” Brown said. “e-Book technology and historical walking tours are a perfect pairing.” he added.
 He also explained by double tapping a graphic, you can zoom in and move around to see more details.
 There are also active links to web-based archives which expand information if the walker chooses.

-The e-Book version includes Lisa Harmons’ original artwork, and much of the text created for the printed version – which is still available on the rack outside the Palisade Chamber, at Lupita’s Bizarre Baazar, Too!, and Palisade Cafe 11.0.
+The e-Book version includes Lisa Harmons’ original artwork, and much of the text created for the printed version – which is still available on the rack outside the Palisade Chamber, at 13º Brix Bistro, and Palisade Cafe 11.0 in Palisade, as well as at Green Barn Fruit Co. on East Orchard Mesa, and in the lobby of the Museums of Western Colorado in Grand Junction.
 The electronic version includes additional photos as well as as summary of Palisade history at the end of the 42 buildings and stops highlighted in the book.

 Peaches and Politics in Palisade, Colorado

 A town shaped by its Canals, Roads and Bridges

 A comprehensive history of Palisade’s unique agriculture and development written by a Palisade native.
 Among the many features in this wonderful reference are facts about the Town’s early development with maps, plats and photos, the history various roads and bridges, Palisade area schools, Palisade Mayors from 1904-2009, and details about the area’s irrigation canals.